 – me, Herve, Dave, Jurie and Steve and the Lincoln with roofrack – which the rental lady said no-one would do –

-And off we went to the Ocoee River in Tennessee.
+The next morning, after the hospitality of Dave’s home pub, we headed North to the Ocoee River in Tennessee.
 Which was completely empty.
 Not low.
 Empty.

 I’m in orange.